adonisjs/legacy.adonisjs.com/docs/docs/guides/database/02-setup.md

 ```
 [/codegroup]

 Next, you must setup Lucid by running the `node ace invoke` command.
-The following command will create the default config file and also registers `@adonisjs/lucid` under the `providers` array.
+The following command will create the default config file and also register `@adonisjs/lucid` under the `providers` array.

 ```sh
 node ace invoke @adonisjs/lucid